brendannee/bikesy/README.md

 To run locally:

-    npm start
+    npm run dev

 The open http://localhost:3000 in your browser.

 # Compiling to static files

+    npm run build
-    gulp static
+    next static

-Files will be in the `public/dest` folder
+Files will be in the `out` folder